lunatask/lunatask/README.md

 #### Real-time Sync and Offline Support

-It's a desktop app, build to be offline-first with native feel on Mac and real-time synchronization between multiple devices.
+Lunatask is an offline-first desktop app with native feel on Mac and real-time synchronization between multiple devices.

 #### Automatic Updates